jeog/TDAmeritradeAPI/README.md

 >
 > In the future we may include some type of stable ABI layer on top of the core library to limit these issues.

+The current build setup is a bit messy.
+Hopefully things will get a little simpler in the future.
+You can currently build on Unix-like systems and Windows.
+The makefiles may need some tweaks for non-GNU/Linux systems.
+For Mac OS/X you'll have to download/install the necessary libraries and adjust the makefiles.
+(If you build sucessfully on Mac feel free to share and we can include it in the docs.)

+- Compilers need to support C++11.

+- If you have a build issue file an issue or send an email.

+#### Unix-like

+*Tested on GNU/Linux Debian-8 using 'libcurl4-openssl-dev' package via apt and stock packages.*

 ##### Install Dependencies

-If using a package manager like apt installing libcurl should install libssl and libz:
+If using a package manager like apt installing libcurl should install libssl and libz*:

         user@host:~$ sudo apt-get install libcurl4-openssl-dev